-Dr. Annela Seddon, BCFN Director
+Dr. Ian Lindsay, BCFN Director

 Ian’s background is in mid-infrared photonic devices, detection techniques and instrumentation.
 He has worked in industrial R&D on projects addressing the use of mid-IR supercontinuum sources to applications in wide-field imaging for high-throughput cancer screening.
 Since April 2016 he has been a Postgraduate Teaching and Training fellow in the Bristol Centre for Functional Nanomaterials and continues to pursue research interest in mid-IR sources, devices and applications in nanoscience and healthcare.
-Ian has been the Director of the BCFN MSc course since August 2017.

 Prof. Charl Faul, BCFN Operational Management Team